2020 Tata Open Maharashtra – Singles

 Kevin Anderson was the defending champion, but chose not to participate this year.

 Jiří Veselý won the title, defeating Egor Gerasimov in the final, 7–6(7–2), 5–7, 6–3.

+Jiří Veselý saved 6 match points en route to the title – 2 match points against Ilya Ivashka in quarterfinal and 4 match points against Ričardas Berankis in semifinal.

 Seeds

 The top four seeds receive a bye into the second round.